-To better understand the VCP's behavior, we use a simple fluid model that approximates the behavior of VCP.
+To better understand VCP, we analyze its stability and fairness properties using a simplified fluid model that approximates VCP's behavior.
 For the case of a single bottleneck link shared by flows with identical round-trip delays, we prove that the model asymptotically achieves global stability independent of the link capacity, the feedback delay and the number of flows.
 For more general multiple-bottleneck topologies, we show that the equilibrium rate allocation of this model is max-min fair [4].
-While this model may not accurately reflect VCP's dynamics, it does reinforce the stability and fairness properties that we observe in our simulations and provides a good theoretical grounding for VCP
+While this model may not accurately reflect VCP's dynamics, it does reinforce the stability and fairness properties that we observe in our simulations and provides a good theoretical grounding for VCP.